lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/107_1_Corinthians/1Corinthians_04.md

 4:20 For the kingdom of God is not in word, but in power.

 4:21 What will ye? shall I come unto you with a rod, or in love, and in the spirit of meekness?

+---

+<p id="1">[1] The mind-set of "under rower" was not new to Paul, because he imitated Jesus.
+Jesus said this:  “I tell you the truth, the Son can do nothing by himself.
+He does only what he sees the Father doing.
+Whatever the Father does, the Son also does.
+(John 5:19 NLT).

+Further reading: https://www.austin-sparks.net/english/books/002846.html <a href="#1_ref">&#8617;</a></p>
 </div>

 <div id="chinese" class="tabcontent">